-This popular drink trend, constantly growing and evolving due to no shortage of business owners’ creativity, is led by a deluge of giant baby bottles, floating drink holders and other uncommon drink vessels.
+This popular drink trend, using unusual drink containers, is constantly growing and evolving due to no shortage of business owners’ creativity.
+It’s led by a deluge of giant baby bottles, floating drink holders and other uncommon drink vessels.

 What is a crazy drink container?